syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 # Getting Started

-## Create your first Barcode in Objective C
+## Create your first Barcode in Xamarin.iOS

 This section explains how to configure a Barcode for iOS application by using Xamarin.iOS.
 To get started with the Essential Barcode, refer to the following steps and in result, you get the output on iOS devices as follows.